7 plus (7+) Exam – King’s College, Wimbledon – What you need to know

 7 plus Listening practice papers, ideal for King’s College Junior School 7+ exam preparation:

-King’s offers bursaries at all entry points, including seven plus.
+King’s offers bursaries at all entry points, including 7+.
 Not every school will offer financial support at such a young age as a child’s potential is still relatively unknown.

 Bursaries are means-tested and full details of income and capital resources will be requested.
 Each application is assessed on its own individual merit.
 Bursaries are awarded at the discretion of the governors and managed by the head and bursar.